 MPPC modules are photon counting modules with built-in MPPCs.
 They incorporate an MPPC, I/V converter, and power supply, making them easy to use.

-The MPPC features high gain (about 106), high photon detection efficiency, wide dynamic range, and excellent photon peak value discrimination ability, so it can obtain high S/N characteristics even for high-speed, weak signals.
+The MPPC features high gain, high photon detection efficiency, and wide dynamic range, so it can obtain high S/N characteristics even for high-speed, weak signals.

 It looks like you're in the .
 If this is not your location, please select the correct region or country below.

 You're headed to Hamamatsu Photonics website for JP (English).
 If you want to view an other country's site, the optimized information will be provided by selecting options below.

 For modern websites to work according to visitor’s expectations, they need to collect certain basic information about visitors.
 To do this, a site will create small text files which are placed on visitor’s devices (computer or mobile) - these files are known as cookies when you access a website.
 Cookies are used in order to make websites function and work efficiently.
 Cookies are uniquely assigned to each visitor and can only be read by a web server in the domain that issued the cookie to the visitor.
 Cookies cannot be used to run programs or deliver viruses to a visitor’s device.

 Cookies do various jobs which make the visitor’s experience of the internet much smoother and more interactive.
 For instance, cookies are used to remember the visitor’s preferences on sites they visit often, to remember language preference and to help navigate between pages more efficiently.
 Much, though not all, of the data collected is anonymous, though some of it is designed to detect browsing patterns and approximate geographical location to improve the visitor experience.

 Certain type of cookies may require the data subject’s consent before storing them on the computer.